 Jersey Shore cast members later starred in the eponymous MTV spinoffs The Pauly D Project, Snooki & JWoww, and The Show With Vinny, all three of which were executive-produced by Salsano and French.
-The series itself remains a cultural touchstone around the world: It’s been remade internationally seven times, including in the form of the U.K.’s Geordie Shore, now entering its 17th season.
-Nicole, Jenni, and Deena have each gotten married (all to men they dated while on Jersey Shore); Nicole, Jenni, Pauly, and — as of this week — Ronnie are now parents.
+A revival, Jersey Shore: Family Vacation, premiered in 2018.
+The original series itself remains a cultural touchstone around the world: It’s been remade internationally seven times, including in the form of the U.K.’s Geordie Shore.

 Doron Ofir: MTV had an enormous amount of success leading up to Jersey Shore with The Hills, Laguna Beach, and The City.
 They were incredibly cinematic.
 They were about the very aspirationally motivated lives of young adults.
 And Jersey Shore bulldozed through that.

 Nicole Polizzi: I’m grateful that the show helped me meet my husband.
 Watching me and Jionni meet, I wish it was something romantic.
 It was a drunken hookup and it was not the way I want to remember us meeting — I cringe when I watch it, because I’m like, “Oh my God, ew.”
 But I love the fact that I met him while I was down the shore.